abelardojarab/emacs-config/.emacs.d/helm-grepint/README.md

 Uses ‘helm-grep-highlight-match’ from helm-grep to provide line highlight.

+#### `(helm-grepint-cycle-character-case)`

+Select the next one from the ‘helm-grepint-character-cases’ list.

 #### `(helm-grepint-grep &optional ARG)`

 Run grep in the current directory.

-See the usage for ARG in `helm-grepint--grep`.
+See the usage for ARG in ‘helm-grepint--grep’.

 The grep function is determined by the contents of ‘helm-grepint-grep-configs’ and the order of ‘helm-grepint-grep-list’.

 #### `(helm-grepint-grep-root &optional ARG)`

-Function `helm-grepint-grep` is run in a root directory.
+Function ‘helm-grepint-grep’ is run in a root directory.

-See the usage for ARG in `helm-grepint--grep`.
+See the usage for ARG in ‘helm-grepint--grep’.

 #### `(helm-grepint-set-default-config-v1\.0\.0)`